atlarge-research/continuum/README.md

     To access Grafana: ssh -L 3000:192.168.100.3:3000 cloud_controller_matthijs@192.168.100.2 -i /home/matthijs/.ssh/id_rsa_continuum
     To access Prometheus: ssh -L 9090:192.168.100.3:9090 cloud_controller_matthijs@192.168.100.2 -i /home/matthijs/.ssh/id_rsa_continuum
     ```
+    Here, we see benchmark statistics for the image classification application that offloaded images from 1 endpoint VM to 1 cloud worker VM with Kubernetes.
-    For this example, 1 endpoint offloads its data to 1 cloud worker for 1 minute.
-The endpoint generates 5 images per second, preprocesses each image for 1.3 ms on average (e.g., compressing data before sending), and sends the data of 68 kb per image on average to the cloud, which takes 123 ms on average to arrive in the cloud.
-Then, the cloud processes the image for 125 ms and sends the result back to the endpoint, for a total end-to-end latency of 296 ms. The end-to-end latency is the time between (i) an endpoint generating an image and (ii) the endpoint receiving the processed output for that image.
-Depending on your application, you can now decide if 296 ms is a good enough latency or not.
+    The endpoint preprocesses each generated image for 1.3 ms on average (e.g., compressing data before sending) before sending the image, which has an average size of 68 kb, to the cloud, which takes 123 ms on average to arrive.
+    Then, the cloud processes the image for 125 ms and sends the result back to the endpoint for a total end-to-end latency of 296 ms.
+    The end-to-end latency is the time between (i) an endpoint generating an image and (ii) the endpoint receiving the processed output for that image.
+    Depending on your application, we can decide whether 296 ms latency is satisfactory or not.

 ### Part 3: Inspect Kubernetes by hand
 In this part, you will inspect the Kubernetes cluster running on the provisioned VMs to see what the cluster does under the hood.